Z1ni/XGP-save-extractor/README.md

 - **Control** *(confirmed working with the Epic version, save format should be the same with Steam)*
 - **Final Fantasy XV** *(confirmed working with the Steam version)*
 - **Atomic Heart** *(confirmed working with the Steam version, at least when all fiels where copied before ever launching Steam version)*
+- **Chorus** *(confirmed working with the Steam version)*

 ## Running
-Run `main.py` with Python 3+.
+Run `main.py` with Python 3.10+.
 The script produces ZIP files for each of the supported games that are installed for the current user.

 ## Thanks
 Thanks to [@snoozbuster](https://github.com/snoozbuster) for figuring out the container format at https://github.com/goatfungus/NMSSaveEditor/issues/306.